 The other night as I languished in bed suffering with an achy-breaky summer bug of some sort, it dawned on me that I had a secret that I have not shared with you yet.
-It is a magical, wonderful secret that could bring you relief from a multitude of ills, including constipation, headaches, flatulence, bloating, fatigue and infidelity.
+It is a magical, wonderful secret that could bring you relief from a multitude of ills, including clogged intestines, throbbing heads, puffy bellies, extreme tiredness and infidelity.
 Okay, not infidelity.
 I was just testing to see if you were paying attention.
 But it is a great technique for your home-remedy arsenal if you or a member of your family is suffering from any other of the above maladies.

 My secret?
 It is the colon massage.
 I learned about it many years ago as I studied macrobiotics with Michio Kushi in the Berkshires of western Massachusetts.
 And now I am going to share it with you.
 The advantage for you is, by combining therapeutic grade essential oils from Young Living, you are increasing the effectiveness of this technique many-fold.

 The colon massage is an abdominal massage that stimulates peristalsis, or the muscular contractions of the intestines.
 It helps to relieve stagnation of the colon and to get things moving once again.